Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model: The spatially extended adaptive Wilson-Cowan model

-A fixed point $(\tilde{u}_e, \tilde{u}_i, \tilde{m})$ undergoes a static Turing bifurcation at $k_0>0$ if $c_0(k_0)=0$, i.e.,\ if one of the eigenvalues is zero for this wavenumber.
+A fixed point $(\tilde{u}_e, \tilde{u}_i, \tilde{m})$ corresponds to a generalized Turing situation at $k_0>0$ if $c_0(k_0)=0$, i.e.,\ if one of the eigenvalues is zero for this wavenumber.
 This is illustrated in Fig.\ \ref{fig:wavenumbers}, first row, where the condition is met for the wavenumber $k_0$ indicated by the red circle.
-If $c_2(k_0)c_1(k_0)-c_0(k_0)=0$ for $c_1(k_0)>0$, i.e.,\ if one eigenvalue at this wavenumber is purely imaginary, the fixed point undergoes a dynamic Turing bifurcation (also called a Turing-Hopf bifurcation, see \cite{Byrne2019, Curtu2004, Wyller2007}).
+The instability occurring at $k_0$ can also be called static \cite{Meijer2014}.
+If $c_2(k_0)c_1(k_0)-c_0(k_0)=0$ for $c_1(k_0)>0$, i.e.,\ if one eigenvalue at this wavenumber is purely imaginary, the fixed point corresponds to a finite bandwidth instability with oscillations (also called dynamic \cite{Meijer2014} or a Turing-Hopf instability, see \cite{Byrne2019}).
 This is illustrated in Fig.\ \ref{fig:wavenumbers}, second row, where the condition is met, for example, for the wavenumber indicated by the red marker.
-We refer to a fixed point that is stable at $k=0$ but undergoes a static or a dynamic Turing bifurcation for a $k_0>0$ under the umbrella term ``\textit{Turing-unstable}".
-For the investigated parameterizations, Hopf-unstable states always undergo a Turing bifurcation for some $k_0>0$ (see, e.g.,\ Fig.\ \ref{fig:wavenumbers}, first row).
+Since all bands of unstable modes are of finite width (see Appendix \ref{appendix:finite-bandwidthW}), at least two zero-crossing occur for some $k_1>k_0>0$ if the fixed point displays a Turing instability.
+If both types (i.e.,\ static and dynamic) of Turing situations occur, it is called a mixed Turing situation.
+We refer to a fixed point that is stable at $k=0$ for which a a static, dynamic or mixed Turing situation occurs, under the umbrella term ``\textit{Turing-unstable}''.
+For the investigated parameterizations, Hopf-unstable states may also have bands of unstable modes at non-zero wavenumbers $k>0$ (see, e.g.,\ Fig.\ \ref{fig:wavenumbers}, first row).

 Since we are particularly interested in adaptation-driven slow alternations between high- (up) and low-activity (down) states, we distinguish up- ($\tilde{u}_e \geq 0.4$) from down- ($\tilde{u}_e < 0.4$) states by the fixed point value of the excitatory population.
-Consequently, when a Turing bifurcation emerges in an up- (down-) state, we call the state \textit{Turing-unstable up- (down-) state}.
-In addition, the model exhibits regimes of bistability where stable up- and down-states coexist for the same location in state space.
-If either one of the two states loses stability for some $k_0>0$ due to an emerging Turing bifurcation while the coexisting fixed point remains stable, we call the Turing-unstable state a \textit{Turing unstable up- or down-state in bi}, respectively.
-Table \ref{tab:bifurcations} summarizes all types of bifurcations that emerge in the model for the investigated parameter settings and how we refer to them throughout this study.
+Consequently, when a Turing instability emerges in an up- (down-) state, we call the state \textit{Turing-unstable up- (down-) state}.
+In addition, the model exhibits regimes of bistability between two fixed points where stable up- and down-states coexist for the same location in state space.
+If either one of the two states loses stability for some $k_0>0$ due to an emerging Turing situation while the coexisting fixed point remains stable, we call the Turing-unstable state a \textit{Turing unstable up- or down-state in bi}, respectively.